merely-useful/py-rse/index.md

 After a bit of thought,
-we decide that this isn't actually a failure: the value produced by `get_power_law_params` is an estimate, and being off by half a percent is good enough.
+we decide that this isn't actually a failure: the value produced by `get_power_law_params` is an estimate, and being off by half a percent is good enough.\index{testing!floating-point calculations}

 This example shows that testing scientific software almost always requires us to make the same kind of judgment calls